ST10082757/TempoMaster2/README.md

 ### Settings
 Allows users to customize their time tracking experience.
 - **Focus Mode**: Minimizes distractions to help users stay productive.

+### Dashboard
+The Dashboard serves as a centralized hub for users to manage and monitor their activities.
+- **Continue Project**: Allows users to continue from where they left off without navigating through multiple screens.
+- **Add New**: Initiates time tracking for new tasks.
+- **Recent Project**: Provides insights into recent time usage immediately upon login.

 ## User Authentication